salujajaskeerat/ELP305-TribeD-documentation/index.md

 | Material | Carbon fibre  |
 | Quantity | 3 pieces      |

 We chose this blade because the higher stiffness and lower density of Carbon Fibre allows a thinner blade profile while producing stiffer, lighter blades.
-These blades have a longer lifetime because carbon fiber materials have a high fatigue and corrosion resistance.
+These blades have a longer life because carbon fibre materials have high fatigue and corrosion resistance.

 <img src="./Images/Blade.png" width="400px">